WoltLab/docs.woltlab.com/docs/package_pip_menu.md

----
-title: Menu Package Installation Plugin
+# Menu Package Installation Plugin
-sidebar: sidebar
-permalink: package_pip_menu.html
-folder: package/pip
-parent: package_pip
----

 Deploy and manage menus that can be placed anywhere on the site.